ijbd/demand-prediction/README.md

 ## Project Overview

 The goal of this project is to forecast long-term, hourly demand from local weather variables at the balancing authority level.
-First, we build a piece-wise linear regression model as a baseline from which to compare more advanced models.
-Next, we explore a variety of ML models including (1) vanilla ANN, (2) CatBoost, ...